nmowens95/Do-Go-To-Learn-Go/README.md

 ```bash
   cd <specified file>
 ```
-## Lessons Learned

-- Interacting with go routines, channels, mutexes and pointers
-- Reading a text file
-- Crawling a website, using tokens
-## Roadmap
-- Room for more problems and additional examples
-- Adding additional resources for others to refer to
+## Possible Additional Concepts To Come
+- Caching
+- Marshal/Unmarshaling
+- Error handling
+- More problems to current topics
 - Reference to an example of Capstone project

 ## Contributing

 Contributions are always welcome!